thinktandem/thinktandem.io/src/content/articles/migrating-og-to-drupal8-group.md

 migration_dependencies: null
 ```

-So as you can see from both YAMLs it is too different than a typical content migration tasks with a few exceptions.
+So as you can see from both YAMLs it isn't too different than a typical content migration tasks with a few exceptions.
 The magic is happening in the process portion of these YAML migration files.
 In the ```type``` key I am specifying the group type I setup earlier.
 I am then mapping the 3 fields accordingly and using the Group ```destination``` plugin.
 If you ever need to see what entity plugins are available, you can use [Drupal Console](https://drupalconsole.com/) and run ```drupal debug:entity``` from your cli.

 So that is it for setting up the Group entities themselves.
 Once I run ```drush mim --group=insert_group``` all my Drupal 7 Organic Groups will be migrated as Drupal 8 Groups.